sethvargo/vault-on-gke/README.md

 ## Audit Logging

 Audit logging is not enabled in a default Vault installation.
-To enable audit logging to [Stackdriver][stackdriver] on Google Cloud, enable the `file` audit device on `stdout`:
+To enable audit logging to [Cloud Logging][cloud-logging] on Google Cloud, enable the `file` audit device on `stdout`:

 ```text
 $ vault audit enable file file_path=stdout
 ```

 That's it!
-Vault will now log all audit requests to Stackdriver.
+Vault will now log all audit requests to Cloud Logging.
 Additionally, because the configuration uses an L4 load balancer, Vault does not need to parse `X-Forwarded-For` headers to extract the client IP, as requests are passed directly to the node.